EU law targets Big Tech over hate speech, disinformation - NewsBreak

 While the Justice Department and Federal Trade Commission have filed major antitrust actions against Google and Facebook, Congress remains politically divided on efforts to address competition, online privacy, disinformation and more.

-The EU’s new rules should make tech companies more accountable for content created by users and amplified by their platforms’ algorithms.
+The EU’s new rules, which are designed to protect internet users and their “fundamental rights online,” should make tech companies more accountable for content created by users and amplified by their platforms’ algorithms.

 The biggest online platforms and search engines, defined as having more than 45 million users, will face extra scrutiny.